Navid200/xDrip/docs/Snooze.md

 But, there is a much easier way to snooze an alert by just swiping right the associated notification.
 Snoozing an alert this way, snoozes it for default snooze time.
 The default snooze time for every Glucose level alert can be set on its edit alert page.
 ![](./Alerts/images/GLA_DefaultSnooze.png)

+There is no need to open xDrip and access the `Snooze Alert` item from the menu unless you need to choose a snooze period different from the default.
 <br/>

 ---